By using this site, you agree to the Privacy Policy and Terms of Use.

 Illustration

-A: At the time the Act was passed, Jammu and Kashmir had its own special status under the Indian Constitution and had a separate personal law regarding marriage.
-This changed after the abrogation of Article 370 in 2019, and the Act now applies to Jammu and Kashmir as well.
+A: At the time of the Act’s enactment, Jammu and Kashmir had a special status under Article 370 of the Constitution and followed its own personal laws.
+This changed after the revocation of Article 370 in 2019.

 You Might Also Like